Please check the Sheffield Hallam University website for the latest information. Course summary

 - Participate in an innovative learning experience focussing on critical design, ecological attitudes and the role of architecture in society.

 - Explore diverse, cutting-edge forms of architectural practice.

 - Develop a local and global understanding of the subject.

 - Engage in exciting projects alongside diverse communities, organisations and architects.

 - field trips and practice visits

 Module and assessment information for future years is displayed as currently validated and may be liable to change.
-When selecting electives, your choices will be subject to the core requirements of the course.
-As a result, selections may be limited to a choice between one of two or more specified electives in some instances.
-You will be able to complete a placement year as part of this course.
-Year 1 - Compulsory modules Construction Ecologies Design Studio 4A (Extended) The Praxis Of Architecture 1: Theory And Recent History The Praxis Of Architecture 2: Expanding Practice Year 2 - Compulsory modules Postgraduate Placement Final year - Compulsory modules Critical Study (Extended) Design Studio 6 Integrated Practice The Praxis Of Architecture 3: Developing Your Agenda For Practice
+The modules for the 2 year full-time course are listed below as Year One and Final Year.
+The modules for the 3 year full-time course are listed below as Year One, Year Two and Final Year.
+Year Two presents an option to take a year of practical experience.
+The modules for the 3 year part-time course can be found on Sheffield Hallam University's website.
+Year 1 Compulsory modules Construction Ecologies Design Studio 4A (Extended) The Praxis Of Architecture 1: Theory And Recent History The Praxis Of Architecture 2: Expanding Practice Year 2 Compulsory modules Postgraduate Placement Final year Compulsory modules Critical Study (Extended) Design Studio 6 Integrated Practice The Praxis Of Architecture 3: Developing Your Agenda For Practice

 Fees and funding

 No fee information has been provided for this course